GNOME/vte/README.md

 If you want to provide a patch, please attach them to an issue in GNOME GitLab, in the format output by the git format-patch command.

+When providing a patch, make sure to add the correct licensing headers to each new file.
+If code was taken from somewhere else, note from where it was taken and under which license it was there.
+You must only contribute code that you have either written yourself, or that was copied from a source whose license is LGPL3+ compatible.
+You may not contribute any code that was written, whether wholly or partly, by using AI in any form.